Tyler Shandro

 Tyler Shandro ECA KC (born c.
-1976) is a Canadian politician who has served as the minister of justice and solicitor general of Alberta since February 25, 2022.
+1976) is a Canadian politician who served as the minister of justice and solicitor general of Alberta from February 2022 to June 2023.
 A member of the United Conservative Party (UCP), Shandro was elected to represent Calgary-Acadia in the Legislative Assembly of Alberta in the 2019 provincial election.
 He was Alberta's minister of health from 2019 to 2021, and minister of labour and immigration from 2021 until he was named justice minister in 2022.
+He lost re-election in the 2023 provincial election.

+Shandro was vice-chair of the Legislative Review Committee while also on the Alberta First Cabinet Policy Committee.

+Shandro sponsored 15 bills ranging from addressing issues from healthcare to justice, with Bill 8 gaining more attention.
+Shandro said the Alberta Firearms Act (Bill 8) would “give Alberta the tools it needs to deal with what he called escalating attacks by Ottawa on law-abiding Alberta gunowners".

 Early and personal life

-Tyler Shandro was born in Edmonton, Alberta, and later moved to Calgary to attend the University of Calgary and begin his legal career.
+Shandro was born in Edmonton, Alberta, and later moved to Calgary to attend the University of Calgary and begin his legal career.
 During his legal career he served as a member of several boards, including the Criminal Injuries Review Board, the National Parole Board, and the Municipal Government Board.
 Shandro also served on the Calgary Police Commission.
 Previously he was appointed as a member of the Disaster Advisory Committee after the 2013 Alberta floods.